rmrantunes/arrayql/README.md

 - [ ] Infer the types of the returned array.
 - [ ] 🤔 Build a mutation option.
 Am I too crazy?
 I mean, who's gonna use it, anyway?

-Let's say you want to help, one thing is important: the root `.d.ts` file has to be manually copied to `lib/` folder after TS to JS compilation with `tsc`. 🤷‍♂️ _Let's change this as well, I'm not any tsconfig.json master._ But before doing this, just `yarn` the project dependencies 😎.
+Let's say you want to help, one thing is important: the root `.d.ts` file has to be manually copied to `lib/` folder after TS to JS compilation with `tsc`. 🤷‍♂️ _Let's change this as well, I'm not any tsconfig.json master._ But before doing this, just `yarn` the project dependencies and don't forget to `test` your implementations 😎.